o April 9-16, 2014 (Lutheran Identity, Mexico City)

 ⇛ Conflict Transformation: Holistic approaches to local and global peace

-Learn about roots of local and global violence in Mexico, meet those affected by violence, and faith leaders working to make a difference.
+Learn about roots of local and global violence in Mexico, meet those affected by violence and faith leaders working to make a difference.
 Participate in International Day of Prayer for Peace with leaders from Churches for Peace.
-Learn about roots of violence and participate in workshops that will give you hands on tools to transform conflict in your own local and global communities, based on Amextra’s 25 years experience of peace education.
+Learn about roots of violence and participate in workshops that will give you hands on tools to transform conflict in your own local and global, based on Amextra’s 30 years of experience.

 Everyone hears about immigrants and the political problems they present to countries in the north, but how many people have heard FROM immigrants- their stories, their journeys, their hopes, their dreams, their challenges back home, what they risk to immigrate, their faith in God?
 On this trip, learn about roots of immigration within Mexico and Central America.
 Meet immigrants and get to know the perils and joys of central American immigrants.
 Meet Mexican faith groups reaching out to them, and reflect on your role as a citizen and person of faith.